paescebu/PolynomialRegressionSwift/README.md

 ```

 ## Implementation
 Implementation is easy.
-Just add the classes to your project and import 'PolynomialRegression'.
+Just add the framwork or classes to your project and import 'PolynomialRegression'.

 You're welcome to use it in commercial, closed-source, open source, free or any other kind of software, as long as you credit me appropriately and share any improvements to the code.